krajput25/VM-deployment-Azure-and-GCP-/README.md

 ## Notes for the TA - Additional Program Information and Testing Info
 * For Azure VMs on Windows OS, the script will prompt the user to enter their Admin password and then confirm it before proceeding to create the VM.
-* Please ensure the password is atleast 12 characters long and has 3 of the following - 1 lower case character, 1 uppercase character, 1 number, and 1 special character.
+* Please ensure the password is at least 12 characters long and has 3 of the following - 1 lowercase character, 1 uppercase character, 1 number, and 1 special character.
 * The script has checks in place to validate the configuration files for the presence of the minimum required variables for both Azure and GCP platforms, and their correct names as well.
 * For GCP platforms, the script checks to see if the `name` of the VM instance has only lowercase characters and numbers, as per the specifications.
-* FOr Azure platforms, the script checks to see if the resource group mentioned exists or not, and if not, it asks the user to create the group through helpful messages.
+* For Azure platforms, the script checks to see if the resource group mentioned exists or not, and if not, it asks the user to create the group through helpful messages.
 # Timestamp naming issue -
-* Windows environment does not allow ':' characters in file names and hence while adding time stamps to file names, I have used the characters ';' and '_' for differentiation.
+* Windows environment does not allow ':' characters in file names and hence while adding timestamps to file names, I have used the characters ';' and '_' for differentiation.
 * When creating the 2nd VM instance in the Azure.conf file, I have used the location `canadacentral` instead of the Prof's example (westus3) as I kept getting permission errors to create the VM in that location.